submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 ##### 4. Create an `nginx` Deployment on **cluster2**

-If multiple clusters export a Service with the same name and from the same namespace, it will be recognized as a single combined Service.
+If multiple clusters export a Service with the same name and from the same namespace, it will be recognized as a single logical Service.
-To test this, let's deploy the same `nginx` Service, this time on the nginx-test namespace on **cluster2**:
+To test this, we will deploy the same `nginx` Service in the same namespace on **cluster2**:

 ```bash
 $ kubectl -n nginx-test create deployment nginx --image=nginxinc/nginx-unprivileged:stable-alpine